tiagosalvador/calibration-baselines/README.md

 # Calibration Baselines

-The goal of Calibration Baseliens is to provide a starting point into post-hoc calibration.
+The goal of Calibration Baselines is to provide a starting point into post-hoc calibration.
 It is challenging to compare post-hoc calibration methods as they require a pre-trained model whose choice greatly impacts the final calibration.
 Therefore all methods need to be compared based on the same pre-trained model.
 By implementing current state-of-the-art methods with simple and concise code, this repo will ease the burden of researchers starting in the field.

 ## Requirements